Tyree-McPherson/calorie-extraction-frontend/README.md

 ## Deploy to Google Cloud Storage Bucket

 1. Download the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
+2. CD into this project directory and run `gcloud init` to initialize Google Cloud and setup the configuration of user credentials and this project.
-2. Run `npm run build` to build the project.
+3. Run `npm run build` to build the project.
-3. Run `gsutil -m cp -r dist/frontend-2/* gs://<project-name>` to upload the build files to the Storage Bucket.
+4. Run `gsutil -m cp -r dist/frontend-2/* gs://<project-name>` to upload the build files to the Storage Bucket.
-4. Run `gsutil web set -m index.html -e index.html gs://<project-name>` to set the
+5. Run `gsutil web set -m index.html -e index.html gs://<project-name>` to set the
 bucket as a website.